 In the 1920s, the Marinello began to move its base of operations to New York, by then a major centre for Beauty Culture.
 The company opened an ‘Eastern Office’ at 366 Fifth Avenue, New York while the ’Western Office ’ in Chicago moved to the Mallers Building.
 In 1925, the company headquarters were moved to 72 Fifth Avenue, New York and manufacturing operations began in New York City.
 The seven-storey building included offices, a Marinello school and manufacturing facilities.

-The year 1925 marked the high point for the company with Marinello schools operating in New York, Philadelphia, Chicago, Cincinnati, Minneapolis, Detroit, St Louis, Denver, Los Angeles and Portland Oregon; somewhere between 25,000 and 30,000 Marinello beauticians operating through the United States; and over 8000 beauty shops using Marinello products, with about 6000 of these using Marinello products exclusively (AP&EOR, 1925).
+The year 1925 marked the high point for the company with Marinello schools functioning in New York, Philadelphia, Chicago, Cincinnati, Minneapolis, Detroit, St Louis, Denver, Los Angeles and Portland Oregon; somewhere between 25,000 and 30,000 Marinello beauticians operating across the United States; and over 8000 beauty shops using Marinello products, with about 6000 of these using Marinello products exclusively (AP&EOR, 1925).
+Unfortunately for Maurer, things would go badly for her when Inecto took control of her business in 1927.

-In 1919, Inecto, Inc. was established by Neal R. Andrews to bring the hair dye Inecto Rapid to the United States.
-Ralph L. Evans [1895-1965] joined the firm in 1923 as its chemist but soon became a stockholder holding a management position.
+Inecto, Inc. was established by the advertising executive, Neal R. Andrews [1891-1953], in 1919 to bring the French hair dye, Inecto Rapid, to the United States.
+Ralph L. Evans [1895-1965] joined the firm in 1923 as its chemist but soon became a stockholder and took a management position.

 The company had a number of links with Marinello.
 Inecto products, such as Inecto Rapid Notox, were used in Marinello salons and both companies used the same sales company, F. Richie & Co., to distribute their goods.
 In 1927, Inecto negotiated a deal with Marinello that saw them gain management responsibility for both Marinello Products and the National School of Cosmeticians.
-Why Ruth Maurer agreed to this arrangement is unknown to me.
-The cease and desist order issued by the FTC in 1925 may have been a factor but Chilson suggests that money problems were part of the reason.
+Why Ruth Maurer agreed to this arrangement is unknown to me but Chilson suggests that money problems were part of the reason.

 She [Ruth D. Maurer] was continually surrounded by a noisome collection of sycophants who bled her dry of money and eventually forced her to sell out to the Inecto Company, then the largest hair dye company in this country.

-Maurer’s relationship with the new management quickly deteriorated, leading to her resigning from Marinello in 1929 after a US$30,000 buyout (Peterson, 2004).
+Maurer’s relationship with Andrews and Evans quickly deteriorated, leading to her resigning from Marinello in 1929 after a US$30,000 buyout (Peterson, 2004).
 She also quit the National School of Cosmeticians.

-The new owners of Marinello set about reorganising their businesses.
-In 1929, they dispensed with the services of the sales company F. Richie & Co. and developed their own sales force of 12 people organised into a newly established business, Sales Affiliates, Inc. The following year they founded Andrevan, Inc. in New York which was wholly owned by Neal R. Andrews and Ralph L. Evans.
+After Maurer left, Neal Andrews and Ralph Evans set about reorganising the various Marinello businesses.
+In 1929, they replaced F. Richie & Co. with their own sales force of 12 people organised into a newly established business, Sales Affiliates, Inc. The following year they founded Andrevan, Inc. in New York, the name formed from an amalgamation of their surnames, which they wholly owned.
 They then used that company to acquired the stock of the other three corporations; Sales Affiliates, Inc., Inecto, Inc., and the Marinello Company.

-In 1932, Andrevan changed its businesses processes after the Revenue Act (1932) raised the U.S. corporate tax rate by almost 15 per cent.
-Inecto and Marinello began selling their products directly to Sales Affiliates, Inc., at a new low price which then sold it to the trade at the old higher price.
-This tax minimisation strategy resulted in court action by the American Internal Revenue Service (IRS).
+In 1932, Andrevan changed its businesses procedures after the Revenue Act (1932) raised the U.S. corporate tax rate by almost 15 per cent.
+Inecto and Marinello began selling their products directly to Sales Affiliates, Inc., at a new low price which Sales Affiliates then sold it to the trade at the old higher price.
+This was done to reduce the tax the company paid, a strategy that failed after the American Internal Revenue Service (IRS) won its case against Bourjois who had done something similar.

 See also: Bourjois (post 1930)